13 Best B2B Contact Database Platforms in 2026

 AI and Automation Capabilities

-• AI-powered lead scoring and prioritization
+• Lead scoring and prioritization driven by AI models

 • Automated research and account profiling